Edit a Delphinium Layout

 Each of these areas are described in detail below.

-Layout cells are used to organize Delphinium components on the page.
+Layout cells are used to organize Delphinium components in a tab on the Delphinium page.
 Components are displayed inside of a cell.
 Layout cells come in two varieties:

 Row Cells